Materion (NYSE:MTRN) Issues FY 2022 Earnings Guidance

 Materion (NYSE:MTRN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.800-$5.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.780.
 The company issued revenue guidance of -.

-Several brokerages have weighed in on MTRN.
-KeyCorp increased their target price on Materion from $100.00 to $106.00 and gave the stock an overweight rating in a research report on Tuesday.
-Zacks Investment Research raised Materion from a sell rating to a hold rating and set a $93.00 price target on the stock in a report on Tuesday.
-Finally, StockNews.com lowered shares of Materion from a buy rating to a hold rating in a research note on Monday.
-Two equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, Materion currently has a consensus rating of Buy and an average target price of $99.50.
+Materion (NYSE:MTRN – Get Rating) last posted its earnings results on Wednesday, February 16th.
+The basic materials company reported $1.03 earnings per share for the quarter, hitting analysts’ consensus estimates of $1.03.
+Materion had a net margin of 4.80% and a return on equity of 11.72%.
+The firm had revenue of $397.23 million for the quarter, compared to the consensus estimate of $428.03 million.
+During the same period in the previous year, the firm posted $0.70 EPS.
+The business’s quarterly revenue was up 16.9% on a year-over-year basis.
+On average, research analysts expect that Materion will post 5 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 11th.
-Stockholders of record on Thursday, February 24th will be issued a $0.12 dividend.
-This represents a $0.48 annualized dividend and a dividend yield of 0.57%.
-The ex-dividend date of this dividend is Wednesday, February 23rd.
-Materion’s payout ratio is 16.27%.
+A number of analysts have recently weighed in on the stock.
+Zacks Investment Research upgraded shares of Materion from a sell rating to a hold rating and set a $93.00 target price on the stock in a report on Tuesday, February 22nd.
+StockNews.com downgraded shares of Materion from a buy rating to a hold rating in a report on Monday, February 21st.
+Finally, KeyCorp boosted their target price on shares of Materion from $100.00 to $106.00 and gave the stock an overweight rating in a report on Tuesday, February 22nd.
+Two analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $99.50.

-In related news, Director Craig S. Shular sold 1,623 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $92.82, for a total transaction of $150,646.86.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-1.70% of the stock is currently owned by insiders.
+In other Materion news, Director Craig S. Shular sold 1,623 shares of the business’s stock in a transaction dated Monday, January 3rd.
+The shares were sold at an average price of $92.82, for a total value of $150,646.86.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+1.70% of the stock is owned by insiders.

-Institutional investors have recently added to or reduced their stakes in the stock.
-EverSource Wealth Advisors LLC purchased a new stake in shares of Materion in the fourth quarter valued at about $33,000.
-Zacks Investment Management bought a new position in shares of Materion in the fourth quarter worth $229,000.
-Sei Investments Co. increased its stake in Materion by 24.6% in the fourth quarter.
-Sei Investments Co. now owns 6,257 shares of the basic materials company’s stock valued at $554,000 after acquiring an additional 1,235 shares during the last quarter.
-Cubist Systematic Strategies LLC boosted its position in Materion by 76.7% during the fourth quarter.
-Cubist Systematic Strategies LLC now owns 23,395 shares of the basic materials company’s stock valued at $2,151,000 after buying an additional 10,156 shares during the period.
-Finally, Credit Suisse AG boosted its position in Materion by 72.5% during the fourth quarter.
-Credit Suisse AG now owns 27,636 shares of the basic materials company’s stock valued at $2,542,000 after buying an additional 11,611 shares during the period.
-Institutional investors own 90.19% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Materion in the 4th quarter worth approximately $33,000.
+Zacks Investment Management purchased a new stake in shares of Materion in the 4th quarter worth approximately $229,000.
+Sei Investments Co. lifted its position in shares of Materion by 24.6% in the 4th quarter.
+Sei Investments Co. now owns 6,257 shares of the basic materials company’s stock worth $554,000 after purchasing an additional 1,235 shares during the period.
+Cubist Systematic Strategies LLC lifted its position in shares of Materion by 76.7% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 23,395 shares of the basic materials company’s stock worth $2,151,000 after purchasing an additional 10,156 shares during the period.
+Finally, Credit Suisse AG lifted its position in shares of Materion by 72.5% in the 4th quarter.
+Credit Suisse AG now owns 27,636 shares of the basic materials company’s stock worth $2,542,000 after purchasing an additional 11,611 shares during the period.
+90.19% of the stock is owned by hedge funds and other institutional investors.

 About Materion (Get Rating)